 (d) Eligible resources.
 A list of each eligible renewable resource that serves Washington customers, for which a utility owns the certificates, with an installed capacity greater than twenty-five kilowatts.
 Resources with an installed capacity of less than twenty-five kilowatts may be reported in terms of aggregate capacity.
 The list must include:

-(i) Each resource's WREGIS registration status and use of certificates, whether it be for annual target compliance, a voluntary renewable energy program as provided for in RCW 19.29A.090, or owned by the customer; and
+(i) Each resource's WREGIS registration status; and

 (ii) Eligible resources being included in the report for the first time and documentation of their eligibility.